mitchellkrogza/nginx-ultimate-bad-bot-blocker/AUTO-CONFIGURATION.md

 sudo chmod +x update-ngxblocker
 ```

-All scripts can be run with an -h flag for help options.
+**Both setup-ngxblocker & install-ngxblocker can be configured with custom installation / update locations from the command line.
+Run the scripts with --help or -h to view options.**

 ## STEP 2: